Are Parabens Dangerous?

 Despite the fact that this stuff is considered to be safe, these guys looked for any side effects from normal use.
 What did they find?

-Professor Yoshikawa’s conclusion?
-That methylparaben, when exposed to UV (ultraviolet) rays, advances the aging process in skin cells.
+Professor Yoshikawa’s conclusion was that methylparaben, when exposed to UV (ultraviolet) rays, advances the aging process in skin cells.

 Does it seem contradictory that the same product you use for antiaging could be making you older, faster?

-Sounds like a great way to sell more products to me. 🙁
+Sounds like a great way to sell more beauty products to me.

 One study found that parabens were showing up in our urine.
 Well, that doesn’t seem like an awful thing.
 It means our bodies are detoxing the stuff, right?